keenzarate/national_parks/README.md

 🖼️ [DBT docs lineage graph]
 🖼️ [Terminal view of EC2 instance running pipeline]

-🧠 Reflections & Key Takeaways
+# Reflections & Key Takeaways

 This project gave me the chance to:

-Build modular, reusable ETL pipelines using Airflow and Python
+1. Build modular, reusable ETL pipelines using Airflow and Python

-Use DBT for layered modeling and robust testing
+2. Use DBT for layered modeling and robust testing

-Orchestrate pipelines across Docker and EC2
+3. Orchestrate pipelines across Docker and EC2

-Practice debugging, system setup, and working with real-world APIs
+4. Practice debugging, system setup, and working with real-world APIs

 It’s a great starting point for data engineers, analysts, and developers looking to create end-to-end pipelines that are actually deployable in production.

-🔗 View Project on GitHub

 Let me know if you’d like help replicating or expanding this!